-During APPE rotations, you will refine an array of skills such as professionalism, communication, problem solving, critical thinking, and professional competence.
-We encourage our preceptors to emphasize to you the importance of connecting knowledge, critical thinking skills, and action.
-It is up to you to take their guidance and transform yourself into the professional you want to be to best serve your patients and your community.
+During APPE rotations, the students have an excellent opportunity to develop an array of skills such as professionalism, communication, problem solving, critical thinking, and professional competence.
+We encourage our preceptors to emphasize to the students the importance of connecting knowledge, critical thinking skills, and action.